Puerto Morelos is a small town approximately 30 minutes’ drive south of Cancun in Mexico’s Yucatan Peninsula.

 The town’s beautiful, wide expanse of beach stretches to the north with, almost uniquely along the fabled Riviera Maya, barely a hotel to be seen.
 One of the very few options is the Hotel Ojo de Agua, a simple, unassuming property to be sure, but quite possibly the cheapest beachfront hotel along the entire coast.

-The town itself is located approximately a mile from the main coastal road and consists of a small plaza (and don’t expect anything old and picturesque), a church and a spattering of shops, bars and restaurants, many owned and run by expats.
+The town itself is located approximately a mile from the main coastal road (Highway 307) and consists of a small plaza (and don’t expect anything old and picturesque), a church and a spattering of shops, bars and restaurants, many owned and run by expats.

 Undoubtedly the most famous bar / restaurant in town is the Pelicanos, a large, traditional palapa (thatched roof) building situated directly overlooking the sea and a popular hangout for locals and visitors alike.